adrian-sit/personal-movie-vault/data/raw/toy-story.md

 Buzz Lightyear

 ## Favorite Scene
-When Woody and other mutant toys came to life and frigtened Sid
+When Woody and other mutant toys came to life and frightened Sid

 ## Questions